DocAdam/adamthepugh/site/docs/case-studies/analytics-and-reporting.md

 ## How this showed up in my work

-At Meta, this work included documentation metrics, analytics, and advanced Excel use in support of documentation planning, process visibility, and team operations.
+At Meta, this work included a Tableau dashboard set used to measure a large-scale wiki migration effort spanning **421 products**, including completion rates by team and team group.

+It also included setting up a SharePoint-based work progress tracker and using Tableau to display the data in a more usable way for monthly reporting and documentation visibility.

-At Jack Henry, this included streamlining data collection, analysis, and reporting for a department of 45 by implementing an automated documentation analytics system using Tableau and SharePoint.
+At Jack Henry, this work included streamlining data collection, analysis, and reporting for a department of 45 by implementing an automated documentation analytics system using Tableau and SharePoint.

-Across both environments, the pattern was similar: use reporting and structured analysis to make documentation work easier to see and easier to improve.
+Across these environments, the pattern was similar: use reporting and structured analysis to make documentation work easier to see and easier to improve.

 ## What I pay attention to